-Condition During the audit, we noted numerous coding errors in the recording of revenues.
+errors in the recording of revenues.

-Cause The Board of Supervisors lacks the necessary controls to ensure that revenues are classified correctly.
+Cause The Board of Supervisors lacked the necessary controls to ensure revenues are classified correctly.

 Effect The failure to properly classify revenues could result in the misclassification of revenues in the financial statements.

 Recommendation The Board of Supervisors should implement control procedures to ensure all revenues are recorded in the correct general ledger account.